- Table of Contents

 Purchases with a Total Contract Value over $5,000 and up to $25,000

 Departments are authorized to purchase supplies and services with a total contract value of $25,000 or less except for the items identified in Section 330.
-Montana Public Law (MCA 18-4-302) requires broad-based competition for all state purchases with a total contract value greater than $5,000.
+Montana Law (Section 18-4-302, MCA) requires broad-based competition for all state purchases with a total contract value greater than $5,000.
 Competitive procedures must be used for all purchases greater than $5,000 to enhance competition.
-Departments must obtain a minimum of three viable bids (bids), if available.
+Departments must obtain a minimum of three viable bids, if available.
 Bids can be obtained via the phone (oral), in writing, fax, e-mail, or Internet.
 The department representative should use market research to identify three viable sources.
 Numerous market research tools include searching the Internet, researching catalogs, contacting vendors, communicating with your peers, or contacting Procurement Services.
 The Internet provides numerous search engines.

 - Departments must use "Limited Solicitation" procedures for purchases with a total contract value greater than $5,000 and up to $25,000.